kodi-community-addons/script.skin.helper.service/README.md

 RunScript(script.skin.helper.service,action=setforcedview,contenttype=[TYPE])
 ```
 The script can help you to set a forced view for a specific contenttype in your skin.
 For example if the user wants to set the list view for all tvshow content etc. For [TYPE] you must fill in one of the content types, see above at "Views selector".
 When a button is pressed with the above command, a select dialog appears and the user can choose on of the available views.
 Disabled views and views that aren't suitable for the specified type are hidden from the list.
-When the user made a choice from the list a Skin String will be filled by the script: ForcedViews.[TYPE]
+When the user made a choice from the list a Skin String will be filled by the script: SkinHelper.ForcedViews.[TYPE]
 The value of that skin string is the numeric ID of the selected view.

 Note: It is recommended that you create a Skin toggle to enable/disable the forced views feature.